 - Specially Adapted Housing (SAH) Grant – provides financial resources to veterans for home modifications to make their homes wheelchair accessible; limited to veterans with a service-related disability

 - Special Housing Adaptation (SHA) Grant – provides coverage for necessary home modifications for disabled veterans with service-related injuries.

 Private Health Insurance

-Although it’s not a guarantee, a private health insurance provider may help pay for stairlifts.
+While not guaranteed, a private health insurance provider apart from Medicare may help pay for stairlifts.
 This is dependent on the flexibility of your health care plan and may require some negotiation on your behalf.
 If you can express the necessity of a stairlift in your home, a health insurance provider may consider it an important medical expense or can refer you to other assistance programs.